Approved by the Engineering Practice Policy Committee on February 9, 2023

-The American Society of Civil Engineers (ASCE) supports that the selection of Professional Engineers as prime consultants and subcontractors be based on the qualifications of the engineering firm.
-Qualifications including education, training, experience, past-performance, capabilities, personnel, and workloads should be evaluated when selecting an engineering firm.
+The American Society of Civil Engineers (ASCE) supports the selection of professional engineering services on the basis of qualifications including training, experience, past-performance, and capabilities.
+Personnel should also be evaluated when selecting an engineering firm.

 The cost of engineering services, while important and meriting careful negotiations, is generally a relatively small percentage of the overall cost to plan, design, build, operate and maintain a project and may be related to work that is not clearly defined at the time the engineer is selected.
 Therefore, selecting consulting firm services based solely on cost is not recommended.

 First Approved in 1985

 Note: See ASCE Manual No.45 “How to Select and Work Effectively with Consulting Engineers: Getting the Best Project,” and ASCE Manual of Practice No. 73, "Quality in the Constructed Project: A Guideline for Owners, Designers, and Constructors," for more detailed examination of this subject.